thisissoon/API-Specification/README.md

 A `415` can also be returned if the content type is also not `application/json`.

+### Business Requirements

+Clients may also require our public facing API's to use other formats, such as `XML`.
+In that situation the API gateway would need to provide some sort of content negotiation to communicate with other services using `JSON`.

 ## Status Codes

 Using HTTP status codes correctly and intuitively will allow the consumer to better handle